This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Why should you file and pay taxes at least three days ahead of the due date?

-Doing it manually doesn’t get any better on the last day of filing—you’ll be lining up at the RDO for hours without an assurance that you’ll make it to the deadline.
+Doing it manually doesn’t improve on the last day of filing—you’ll be lining up at the RDO for hours without an assurance that you’ll make it to the deadline.

-Thus, it’s important to file and pay your tax returns as early as possible to avoid inconveniences and penalties.
+Thus, filing and paying your tax returns as early as possible is important to avoid inconveniences and penalties.

 2. File your tax returns at the correct venue